-All patients underwent PR, as described previously.
-In brief, Ciro provides a state-of-theart interdisciplinary PR program for patients with COPD consisting of 40 sessions, in line with the 2013 American Thoracic Society/European Respiratory Society Statement on PR.
-PR can be inpatient (8 weeks, 5 days/week) or outpatient (8 weeks, 3 half days/week, followed by 8 weeks 2 half days/week).
+All patients underwent PR, as described previously.25 In brief, Ciro provides a state-of-the-art interdisciplinary PR program for patients with COPD consisting of 40 sessions, in line with the 2013 American Thoracic Society/European Respiratory Society Statement on PR.1 PR can be inpatient (8 weeks, 5 days/week) or outpatient (8 weeks, 3 half days/week, followed by 8 weeks 2 half days/week).
 The outpatient PR programs took place in the Ciro rehabilitation network.
 During baseline assessment, a careful characterization of the extra-pulmonary features of patients with COPD was performed, which determined the application of various treatments: physical exercise training, occupational therapy, nutritional counselling, psychosocial counselling, education and exacerbation management.
 Physical exercise training was the cornerstone of the program, consisting of strengthening exercises, treadmill walking and stationary cycling.
 All exercises were performed at moderate-to-high intensity to obtain an overload stimulus.
 Moreover, the training intensity increased during the rehabilitation period, based on dyspnea and fatigue symptom scores.
 All patients underwent flexibility exercises, general physical exercise for lower and upper extremities, and daily supervised 30-min outdoor walks.
 Patients, who were too dyspneic to perform endurance/interval/resistance training, received lower-limb high-frequency neuromuscular electrical stimulation.
+26

 Data were expressed as mean (standard deviation) or as frequency, as appropriate.
 Moreover, the patient data were ordered based on the overall similarity concerning selected attributes.
 The attributes that drove the ordering process of the patients in the map are the overall response and the differences in the response indicators.
 The overall response is based on the weighted standardized differences between initial and outcome assessment of all eight response indicators: MRC, 6MWD, cycle endurance time, COPM-P, COPM-S, HADS-A, HADS-D, and SGRQ-T. Thus, patients with a similar response profile are placed closed to each other in the map.
 Based on the ordering of the patients in the map, the hierarchical ward cluster algorithm has been applied, to cluster the patients into 4 response clusters.
 The values of all attributes included in the analyses could then be recalled cluster by cluster to be exported for the statistical tables.
 For the clustering of patients the Viscovery® Data Mining Suite, version 6.1 by Viscovery Software GmbH (www.viscovery.net) was used, which is based on the technology of selforganizing maps (SOMs, also referred to as Kohonen maps).
-SOMs represent an ordered representation of multidimensional data which simplifies complexity and reveals meaningful relationships, and have been used before in COPD.
+SOMs represent an ordered representation of multidimensional data which simplifies complexity and reveals meaningful relationships, and have been used before in COPD.27

 Four clusters of patients with substantially different response profiles have been generated.
 The efficacy of the pulmonary rehabilitation program has been evaluated based on the Minimal Clinically Important Difference (MCID).
-The following MCIDs were used: -1 grade on MRC dyspnea scale; +30 m on $6MWD^{19,20}$ ; +100 s on cycle endurance time; +2 points on COPM-P; +2 points on COPM-S; -1.5 points on HADS-A; -1.5 points on HADS-D; and -4 points on SGRQ-T.
+The following MCIDs were used: -1 grade on MRC dyspnea scale8; +30 m on 6MWD^{19,20}; +100 s on cycle endurance time13; +2 points on COPM-P15; +2 points on COPM-S15; -1.5 points on HADS-D28; and -4 points on SGRQ-T.29 symptoms of dyspnea, and worse exercise performance, mood status and health status compared with patients without long-term oxygen therapy (Table 5.1).